My Photography & Travel Guide to the Galapagos Islands (Ecuador)

 Visa Requirements

-For most travelers, including U.S. citizens, entering Ecuador (which includes the Galápagos Islands) for tourism purposes is straightforward:
+For most travelers, entering Ecuador, which includes the Galápagos Islands, is straightforward for tourism.

 Visiting the Galápagos Islands involves several mandatory fees that contribute to the conservation and management of this unique ecosystem.
 Here's a breakdown of the key charges: